TravelTimN/oregon-trail-python/README.md

 | Cold | 10°F-30°F |
 | Very Cold | < 10°F |

-To determine the probability of ti raining on a particular day, the script will extract the average monthly precipitation for that month/zone combo (in inches), and then is multiplied by 3%.
+To determine the probability of it raining on a particular day, the script will extract the average monthly precipitation for that month/zone combo (in inches), and then is multiplied by 3%.

 For example, the if the average monthly rainfall in a zone was 4.8 inches, then 4.8 * 3% gives you a 14.4% chance that it will rain on any given day in that month, in that zone.